Ensemble Estimation of Information Divergence: Introduction

 \subsection{Organization and Notation}

 The paper is organized as follows.
-Section~\ref{sec:base_est} presents the kernel density plug-in divergence functional estimator and its MSE convergence rate.
-Our generalized theory of optimally weighted ensemble estimation and the proposed ensemble estimators are given in Section~\ref{sec:weighted}.
-A central limit theorem for the ensemble estimators is also presented in Section~\ref{sec:weighted}.
+We first derive MSE convergence rates in Section~\ref{sec:base_est} for a weak divergence estimator, which is a kernel density plug-in divergence estimator.
+We then generalize the theory of optimally weighted ensemble entropy estimation developed in~\cite{sricharan2013ensemble} to obtain the ensemble divergence estimator EnDive from an ensemble of weak estimators in Section~\ref{sec:weighted}.
+A central limit theorem and uniform convergence rate for the ensemble estimator are also presented in Section~\ref{sec:weighted}.
 In Section~\ref{sec:experiments}, we provide guidelines for selecting the tuning parameters based on experiments and the theory derived in the previous sections.
 We then perform experiments in Section~\ref{sec:experiments} that validate the theory and establish the robustness of the proposed estimators to the tuning parameters.

 Bold face type is used for random variables and random vectors.
 The conditional expectation given a random variable $\mathbf{Z}$ is denoted $\mathbb{E}_{\mathbf{Z}}$.
 The variance of a random variable is denoted $\var$ and the bias of an estimator is denoted $\bias$.